Carpal tunnel surgery: Open surgery

 Open carpal tunnel release (OCTR) has long been considered the gold-standard surgical treatment for CTS.
 This approach allows for direct visualization of the anatomy and possible anatomical variants, which minimizes the risk of damaging critical structures.
-It also provides the surgeon with the option of probing the carpal canal for other structures that may be contributing to the compression of the median nerve, include ganglions and tumors.
+It also provides the surgeon with the option of probing the carpal canal for other structures that may be contributing to the compression of the median nerve, including ganglions and tumors.
 The technique involves placement of a longitudinal incision at the base of the hand.
 There are a few ways to determine where the incision can be placed.
 One of the ways is to make an incision over the carpal tunnel where it lines up with the 3rd web space of the hand.
 The other way is to bring the ring finger down and where that lays is where the incision can be made.
 The length of the skin incision varies but typically is <4 cm.
 The subcutaneous tissue, the superficial palmar fascia, and the muscle of the palmaris brevis (if present) are also incised in line with the incision, thereby exposing the TCL.
 With the incision of the transverse carpal ligament longitudinally, the median nerve is exposed.
 The release is extended to the superficial palmar arterial arch distally and for a limited distance proximally beneath the wrist flexion creases.
 For optimal outcomes, the TCL must be completely released while avoiding damage to the vital structures.
 The flexor tendons can be retracted to inspect the floor of the canal for lesions.
 Scar tenderness, pillar pain, weakness, and delays in return to work can occasionally be seen following an OCTR.

 The open release technique has been compared to other treatments.
+The latest meta-data indicates that symptoms deteriorate for 2 weeks after open release compared to endoscopic surgery, but after 2 weeks open surgery is associated with greater improvements and a higher chance of cure.

 Postoperative care

 A light compression dressing and a volar splint may be applied.
 The hand is actively used as soon as possible after surgery, but the dependent position is avoided.
-Usually the dressing can be removed by the patient at home 2 or 3 days after the surgery, and then gentle washing and showering of the hand is permitted.
+Usually, the dressing can be removed by the patient at home 2 or 3 days after the surgery, and then gentle washing and showering of the hand is permitted.
 Gradual resumption of normal hand use is encouraged.
-If non-absornable sutures are used, they are removed after 10 to 14 days.
+If non-absorbable sutures are used, they are removed after 10 to 14 days.
 A splint may be continued for comfort as needed for 14 to 21 days.